-Research and development is a large function of the UMCSC and revolves around the validation and exploration of the use of simulation in medical education, and the development of simulators that serve a specific instructional purpose in the training of physicians and clinicians.
+Research and development is a large function of the UMCSC and revolves around the exploration and inquiry surrounding the use of simulation in medical education, and the development of simulators that serve a specific purpose in the training and assessment of physicians and clinicians.
 Abundant research opportunities exist to examine the effects of simulation on patient outcomes, procedural techniques, team management, and other clinical practices.

 Ongoing research includes:

-- Validation of high, medium, and low fidelity simulators for task and system level training in medical procedures
+- Development and evaluation of high, medium, and low fidelity simulators for task and system level training in medical procedures

-- Use of simulators for individual and team performance training
+- Best use of simulators and simulation-based education for individual and team performance training

-- Effect of simulation on the selection and acceptance of high fidelity clinical equipment
+- Effect of simulation on the selection and acceptance of clinical equipment

 - Use of virtual reality simulated environments for clinical practice